 So, as with many new technologies, it’s become a matter of policy catching up to reality.
 Some retailers saw the trend as an opportunity to lower costs and increase productivity; others merely acknowledged what was already happening (77% of employees use their own devices at work regardless of the rules) and developed policies in order to mitigate the risks.

-As Lisa Pfifer, owner of Core Competence, wrote:
+Owner of Core Competence, Lisa Pfifer, wrote:

-“This horse has not only left the barn, but will trample any IT department that intends to stand in the way.
+“This horse has not only left the barn but will trample any IT department that intends to stand in the way.
 There may be use cases that are inappropriate for BYOD, such as specialized mobile healthcare devices or ultrabooks that carry classified data.
 But nearly every company has employees who buy and use their own phones and tablets, and those devices are going to find their way into the workplace.”

 One reason BYOD has been slower to catch on in retail than in other industries is that many retailers remain reliant on their own in-store technology, such as scanners, cash registers, and store computers.
 The prospect of integrating systems across hundreds or thousands of locations and personal devices can be daunting.